Al-Afandi/Multi-instance-Conditional-Autoencoder/README.md

 To run our code You need to install Python and PyTorch.

 ### Running our code
-The repository has  many scripts implenting Multi-instance Conditional Autoencoder over two images datasets (mnist, cifar10) and two audio datasets (celebrity and Javanese).
+The repository has many scripts implanting Multi-Instance Conditional Autoencoder over two images datasets (mnist, cifar10) and two audio datasets (celebrity and Javanese).
+Our approach and the baseline are separated with different codes.
+To run the codes which encode the audio datasets, you have to download the two datasets and put them in a different directory with the name data.
+The metadata files contain the paths for the audio files.

 ### Approach illustration
 The figure illustrates Multi-instance autoencoder where one encoder compresses a batch of files together producing a concise latent representation.
 Although the three decoders receive the same data, each input can be reconstructed from its own decoder.